Skip to main content

 Aiko vs Jinko: which is better?

-Aiko offers higher efficiency (23.5% vs 22.3%), more wattage (470W vs 440W), and lower degradation.
+Aiko offers higher efficiency (up to 25% on Neostar 3P54 vs 22.3% on Jinko), more wattage (up to 545W vs 440W), and lower degradation.
 However, Jinko is 20–30% cheaper, widely available in Ireland, and offers bifacial panels.
 For most Irish homes, Jinko is better value.
 Aiko is best for limited roof space.

 Are Aiko Neostar panels available in Ireland?